-Proceeds from Annapolis Rotary's fundraising efforts go to many worthy organizations in the area, with the aim of making life in Annapolis better for everyone.
+Proceeds from the Rotary Club of Annapolis's fundraising efforts go to many worthy organizations in the area, with the aim of making life in Annapolis better for everyone.
 But Annapolis Rotary's activities don't end at fundraising and grant giving; every year Rotarians pitch in on numerous civic activities.
 You'll see Rotarians ringing bells for the Salvation Army, cleaning up Rowe Boulevard, and remodeling a home-in-need for the "Rebuilding Together" project of Anne Arundel County.
 Over the years, Annapolis Rotary has also been instrumental in improving relationships between the Annapolis community and the Naval Academy.
 Navy Night, when the club hosts the Academy leadership, is still one of the biggest events on the annual calendar.

-Annapolis Rotary has sponsored the membership of many clubs in the area, including Glen Burnie (1930), Severna Park (1949), Lexington Park (1960), Prince Frederick (1964), and Parole-Annapolis (1985).
+Rotary Club of Annapolis has sponsored the membership of many clubs in the area, including Glen Burnie (1930), Severna Park (1949), Lexington Park (1960), Prince Frederick (1964), and Parole-Annapolis (1985).
 Sister club relationships have been established with Rotary clubs in England, at Dartmouth and Arundel, and in Tabor, Czech Republic.